 Patients who smoke, do heavy physical labor, or who are obese are more prone to experience degenerative disc disease.

-What Are the Treatment Options for Degenerative Back Pain?
+What Are the Treatment Options for Degenerative Back Pain in Central New Jersey?

 There are a number of treatments available for degenerative back pain and degenerative disc disease.
 These range from conservative therapies to invasive surgical procedures.
 Your doctor will help you determine which is the best course of action to treat your symptoms and help you find relief for your chronic back pain.
 Their goal is to locate the source of your pain, relieve it, and prevent it from coming back.
 Your doctor will try other treatment options before recommending surgery.